 Thank you for your interest in adopting a rescued Rat Terrier!
 All New Rattitude dogs are spayed/neutered, up-to-date on vaccinations, heartworm tested and on preventative, dewormed, and microchipped.
 All adoption fees ($200 for adult dogs and $250 for puppies under 6 months old) go directly toward the care of our rescued Rat Terriers.

 Step 2 – Foster Parent Dialog: Our Rat Terriers are located in private foster homes, so you cannot just “drop by” to visit.
 But by submitting the adoption application, you’ll be put in touch with the dog’s foster parent, who can give you more info about the dog, answer questions, and even arrange a visit if distances permit.
-Please have a good two-way dialog with the foster parent so that you can mutually determine whether your household is a good match for the needs of the dog you’ve applied for.
+Please reply to the foster parent’s email so that you can have a good two-way dialog to mutually determine whether your household is a good match for the needs of the dog you’ve applied for.
 If you are concerned about anything, be candid with the foster parent.

-Step 4 – Interview: After talking to your references, your assigned Adoption Coordinator will contact you for a telephone interview to discuss your expectations, experience, and household situation.
+Step 4 – Interview: After talking to your references, your assigned Adoption Coordinator will contact you by email to set up a telephone interview to discuss your expectations, experience, and household situation.
 If you are concerned that the dog you applied for might not be a good match for your household after all, let your AC know.
 It may be that a different dog would be better for you, and your AC can help you find another good candidate.
 You would not need to submit another application, as long as the first one has not been closed out.

 Step 5 – Home Visit: A Home Visit Coordinator will find a volunteer from the rescue community to come to your home to perform a safety check and confirm that it is appropriate for the dog.
 We require that all family members be at home during the home visit so that everyone has an opportunity to understand the commitment of